Ternary Compression for Communication-Efficient Federated Learning: Introduction

-Federated learning is influenced by the rapidly growing depth of model and the amount of multiply-accumulate operations (MACs) \cite{sze2017efficient}.
-This is due to the fact that the massive communication costs for uploading and downloading is necessary, while the average upload and download speed is asymmetric, e.g., 26.36 Mbps mean mobile download speed vs. 11.05 Mbps upload speed of UK in Q3-Q4 2017\cite{speedtest2017UK}.
+\begin{itemize} \item [1)] \emph{Data Distribution}: Data generated by different clients, e.g., factories, may be unbalanced and not subject to the independent and identical distribution hypothesis, which is known as unbalanced and non-IID datasets, respectively. \item[2)] \emph{Communication Costs}: Federated learning is influenced by the rapidly growing depth of model and the amount of multiply-accumulate operations (MACs) \cite{sze2017efficient}.
+This is due to the needed massive communication costs for uploading and downloading, and the average upload and download speeds are asymmetric, e.g., the mean mobile download speed is 26.36 Mbps while the upload speed is 11.05 Mbps in Q3-Q4 2017 in the UK \cite{speedtest2017UK}. \end{itemize}

-Obviously, high communication costs is one of the main reasons hindering distributed and federated training.
-Although the initial model compression related research is not intended to reduce the communication costs, it has been a source of inspiration for communication efficient distributed learning.
-Neural network pruning is an early method of model compression proposed in \cite{lecun1990optimal}.
-Parameter pruning and sharing in \cite{lecun1990optimal, han2015learning}, low-rank factorization \cite{rigamonti2013learning}, transferred/compact convolutional filters \cite{cohen2016group} and knowledge distillation in \cite{hinton2015distilling} are some main ideas reported in the literature.
-Reduction of communication costs by simultaneously minimazing the performance and minimizing the model complexity using an multi-objective evolutionary algorithm is reported in \cite{zhu2019multi}.
-Recently, an layer-wise asynchronous model update approach has been proposed in \cite{chen2019asyn} to reduce the number of parameters to be transmitted.
+Clearly, high communication costs is one of the main reasons hindering distributed and federated training.
+Although the research on model compression was originally not meant to reduce the communication costs, it has become a source of inspiration for communication-efficient distributed learning.
+Neural network pruning is an early method for model compression proposed in \cite{lecun1990optimal}.
+Parameter pruning and sharing in \cite{lecun1990optimal, han2015learning}, low-rank factorization \cite{rigamonti2013learning}, transferred/compact convolutional filters \cite{cohen2016group} and knowledge distillation in \cite{hinton2015distilling, passalis2018unsupervised, guo2019robust} are some main ideas reported in the literature.
+A multi-objective evolutionary federated learning framework is presented in \cite{zhu2019multi}, which aims to simultaneously maximize the learning performance and minimize the model complexity to reduce communication costs.
+Lu et al. \cite{luping2019cmfl} significantly enhance the communication efficiency by uploading significant updates of the local models only.
+Recently, an layer-wise asynchronous model update approach has been proposed in \cite{chen2019asyn} to reduce the number of the parameters to be transmitted.